symfony/symfony-docs/book/templating.rst

 ============================

-As you know, the :doc:`controller </book/controller>` is responsible for handling each request that comes into a Symfony2 application.
+As you know, the :doc:`controller </book/controller>` is responsible for handling each request that comes into a Symfony application.
 In reality, the controller delegates most of the heavy work to other places so that code can be tested and reused.
 When a controller needs to generate HTML, CSS or any other content, it hands the work off to the templating engine.